iBug/iBug-source/_posts/2019/2019-05-11-mathematica-keygen.md

         <br>
         <b>Password</b>: ${password}
         </p>
-        <p>Don't forget to share your feelings below.
-Thanks for using!</p>
-        <p>Need a VPN to get past GFW?
-Check out <a href="https://blinkload.me/">Blinkload</a> for free &amp; fast global internet access!</p>
-        <p>Please consider purchasing the software if you find it helpful to you.
-Support genuine software!</p>
+        <p>Thanks for using!
+Please consider purchasing the software if you find it helpful to you.
+We support genuine software.</p>
         `;
     }
 });